ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When RS receives a request from C protected with an OSCORE Security Context derived from an EDHOC session implementing this profile, then the associated session identifier, together with the authentication credential of C used in the EDHOC session, enables the RS to look up the unique access token determining the access rights of C.

-Option 1 above performs token upload and the EDHOC protocol in series, which requires more messages than option 2.
-An overview of the message flow for the "coap_edhoc_oscore" profile in case of option 1 above is given in {{protocol-overview}}, and more a more detailed protocol is provided in {{example-without-optimization}}.
+Comparing the options above: In option 1 the token upload and the EDHOC protocol is performed in series, which requires more messages exchanged than option 2.
+An overview of the message flow for the "coap_edhoc_oscore" profile in case of option 1 above is given in {{protocol-overview}}, and a more detailed protocol is provided in {{example-without-optimization}}.
 For option 2, the EDHOC protocol, access token upload, and access request & response can be completed in two round trips, see {{example-with-optimization}}.

 Option 1 supports update of access rights protected with the existing OSCORE Security Context, see {{update-access-rights-c-rs}}, whereas option 2 always generates a new OSCORE Security Context.
 In case of option 2, in order to support update of access rights without changing OSCORE Security Context, C need to also implement option 1 or rely on some other method, such as the alternative workflow, see {{I-D.ietf-ace-workflow-and-params}}.